Blazar classification from multi-wavelength data using Deep Learning: Data Availability

 \section{Data Availability}

 All multi-wavelength parameters used to train the ANN models in this work are publicly available from the astronomical catalogues referenced in the text, including ROMA-BZCAT, Fermi-LAT 4FGL-DR4, and the 3LAC release.
+Random seeds were fixed for all training and cross-validation runs to ensure reproducibility of the reported results.
 The full codebase used for data preprocessing, model training, and evaluation is openly accessible at our GitHub repository: \url{https://github.com/AfrozSaqlain/Light_Curve_of_Blazars_ML}.

 \facilities{All the data analysis and ML training were performed on a laptop with NVIDIA RTX 4070 and Intel Core i7 processor, with 32 GB of RAM.}

 \software{PyTorch \cite{paszke2019pytorchimperativestylehighperformance}, Scikit-learn \cite{pedregosa2018scikitlearnmachinelearningpython}, TOPCAT \cite{Taylor_2017} }